Is Pastina Good When Sick?

 Easy to Tolerate

-One of pastina’s most significant advantages is its ease on the digestive system.
-Its soft texture and plain taste make it suitable for individuals dealing with nausea, vomiting, or diarrhea.
-Unlike spicy or fibrous foods, pastina won’t irritate an already sensitive stomach.
+One of the patina’s most significant advantages is its ease of the digestive system.
+Its soft texture and plain taste suit individuals with nausea, vomiting, or diarrhea.
+Unlike spicy or fibrous foods, pasta won’t irritate a sensitive stomach.

 Low Allergen Risk